 Why does our society tend to deem some people as worthy of kindness, dignity, and respect (i.e., a well-dressed businessman in a suit and tie) and others as far less worthy (a homeless woman living with mental illness pushing a shopping cart, for example)?
 Why do we as Christians often seem to do this just as much as general society?

-Why and how is it that we can turn a blind eye when another is suffering?
+Why and how is it that we can look away when another is suffering?
 Why do we see a fellow human being as “other”?

 I think it is because often, especially in a time of challenge or struggle, our natural reaction is to run toward protectionism and self-interest, to go on high alert against anyone and anything we think could hurt us or threaten our position in life.
 Sometimes it’s a trauma response, that heightened sense of vigilance and mistrust.